 Next we deal with message complexity for \PartTwo.
 We begin by discussing a situation in which a processor announces itself coordinator in a checkpointing phase and next abandons this status within the same phase.
 This generates $\cO(p)$ messages each time for each such processor.
 In these scenarios, some processors $v_1,\ldots,v_k$, where $k>1$ and $v_1 < \ldots < v_k$, propose, in Round~1 of some checkpointing phase~$P$, that each of them intends to become coordinator for the phase.
 Then $v_1$ remains as the successful coordinator for phase~$P$, while $v_2,\ldots,v_k$ give up the status of coordinator for phase~$P$.
 Observe that each processor~$v_i$, among $v_1,\ldots, v_k$, has the identifiers $v_1,\ldots, v_k$ in its list \texttt{Coordinators}$_{v_{i}}$ just after the preparatory round, because these processors are still non-faulty later in checkpointing phase~$P$.
 Still, each processor~$v_i$ appears first on its own list \texttt{Coordinators}$_{v_{i}}$ in the first round of phase~$P$.
 An explanation of what must have occurred prior to phase~$P$ is as follows, where, for simplicity, we assume that no crashes after the preparatory round affect the considered scenario.

-Each processor~$v_i$, for $1<i\le k$, must have deleted $v_1,\ldots,v_{i-1}$ from list \texttt{Coordinators}$_{v_{i}}$ prior to phase~$P$ to become first in \texttt{Coordinators}$_{v_{i}}$ in Round~1 of phase~$P$, as $v_j <v_i$ for $1\le j<i$.
-Additionally, any processor~$v_j$, for $j<i$, has had to delete some $i-j$ entries from its list \texttt{Coordinators}$_{v_j}$ (to become first in this list) that $v_i$ did not need to delete (to become first in its own list \texttt{Coordinators}$_{v_i}$), to make up for the entries $v_j, \ldots, v_{i-1}$ that $v_j$ did not need to delete (in order to become first in its list \texttt{Coordinators}) as compared to~$v_i$.
-Specializing this argument to $i=k$ and $j=1$, we obtain that processor~$v_1$ deleted $k-1$ processors that $v_k$ did not delete, prior to phase~$P$.
-If $x_1,\ldots, x_{k-1}$ are some $k-1$ processors that $v_1$ has deleted by the first round of phase~$P$, but $v_k$ has not, then $x_i<v_1$, for $1\le i\le k-1$, as $v_1$ has removed $x_i$ from \texttt{Coordinators}$_{v_1}$ prior to announcing itself coordinator.
+Each processor~$v_i$, for $1<i\le k$, must delete $v_1,\ldots,v_{i-1}$ from list \texttt{Coordinators}$_{v_{i}}$ prior to phase~$P$ to become first in \texttt{Coordinators}$_{v_{i}}$ in Round~1 of phase~$P$, as $v_j <v_i$ for $1\le j<i$.
+Additionally, any processor~$v_j$, for $j<i$, deletes some $i-j$ entries from its list \texttt{Coordinators}$_{v_j}$ (to become first in this list) that $v_i$ does not need to delete (to become first in its own list \texttt{Coordinators}$_{v_i}$), to make up for the entries $v_j, \ldots, v_{i-1}$ that $v_j$ does not need to delete (in order to become first in its list \texttt{Coordinators}) as compared to~$v_i$.
+Specializing this argument to $i=k$ and $j=1$, we obtain that processor~$v_1$ deletes $k-1$ processors that $v_k$ does not delete, prior to phase~$P$.
+If $x_1,\ldots, x_{k-1}$ are some $k-1$ processors that $v_1$ deletes by the first round of phase~$P$, but $v_k$ does not, then $x_i<v_1$, for $1\le i\le k-1$, as $v_1$ removes $x_i$ from \texttt{Coordinators}$_{v_1}$ prior to announcing itself coordinator.
 Therefore, these are the discrepancies among their lists \texttt{Coordinators} that make processors $v_1,\ldots,v_k$ broadcast simultaneously in Round~1 of phase~$P$.
 Next we explain how such disparities could have occurred.